FreshBoy-cyh/freshboy-cyh.github.io/docs/eecs/deepmir/index.md

 # DeepMIR

-It is a note of DeepMIR, a graduate level music tech course by National Taiwan University, on __deep learning__ techniques applied to __music information research__.
-The note will be taken in English, and some terminologies will also be annotated with traditional Chinese.
+This is a note of DeepMIR, a graduate level music tech course by National Taiwan University, on __deep learning__ techniques applied to __music information research__.
+The note is taken in English, with some terminologies annotated in traditional Chinese as well.

 ## Assignments

-* HW1: singer classification (accuracy leaderboard)
+* HW1: Singer classification (accuracy leaderboard)
 * HW2: GAN-based vocoder (generation quality leaderboard)
 * HW3: Transformer-based piano MIDI generation (quality leaderboard)
 * Final Project: Music Analysis / Generation